 When we respond, we will tell you what has been found out and how things will be put right.

-What If I Am Not Happy With the Way My Complaint was Handled?
+What If I Am Not Happy With the Response at Stage 1?

 Getting Help Elsewhere